-The best "scientific" estimates of hooded seal catches (in numbers) during 1970-94 are shown in the figure below.
+Fig. 2.
+The best "scientific" estimates of catch during 1970-94.

 Population Estimates

 The total pup production for the northwest Atlantic stock is unknown because the three whelping areas have not been surveyed in the same year and estimates obtained in different years cannot be combined without information on the degree of mixing.
 In the absence of such information, a minimum estimate of pup production of 84 000 was obtained by combining estimates obtained from the Front and Gulf in 1990 recognizing that this does not account for whelping in Davis Strait in 1990.
 This estimate pertaining to 1990 was used for the calculation of replacement yield for 1996 and ignores any changes in the total pup production since then.